Hey Kids (Start Here)

 Dear Newton,

 The piloting of experimental aircraft is much easier to explain.
 Yes, of course it would have been dangerous, but no more dangerous than hands-on-exobiology (specifically JET Force) is likely to be.
 I enjoy the idea of pushing exploratory boundaries.
 This is, of course, the connection between cutting edge aircraft and cutting edge mathematics.
 There is nothing so mysterious about any of it.
-I am simply a lonely wanderer of the outer edge of humanity’s purview, keeping myself company with like-minded others who happen to have lived hundreds of years ago.
+I am simply a lonely wanderer of the outer perimeters of humanity’s purview, keeping myself company with like-minded others who happen to have lived hundreds of years ago.
 Hence, the Thucydides.
 All of it is logically consistent when viewed through such a lens.

 Sincerely,